-- ISO 9001:2015 remains the world's most utilized standard (just over 1.3 million registered companies.) - Many of the items cited in nonconformances are entirely avoidable and seem to come up time and again. - PJR hopes the content of this presentation will leave you feeling more confident that things will go well on audit day!
+- ISO 9001:2015 remains the world's most utilized management system standard (just over 900,000 registered companies.) - Many of the items cited in nonconformances are entirely avoidable and seem to come up time and again. - PJR hopes the content of this presentation will leave you feeling more confident that things will go well on audit day!